sergio-lacerda/Fat-Pig-Invest-HomeBroker-Simulator/README.md

 git clone https://github.com/sergio-lacerda/Fat-Pig-Invest-HomeBroker-Simulator.git
 ```

-### 2. Configure the Database
+### 2. Configure the Databases

 This project requires a MySQL server (or MariaDB via XAMPP).
-Navigate to the Database Scripts folder and execute the scripts to create:
+Navigate to the Database Scripts folder and execute the scripts bellow:
 - dbhomebrokerapi
 - dbhomebrokerclient